erictepper/comment-transcriber-for-reddit/README.md

 # Reddit Comment Transcriber
-A program that converts a thread of Reddit comments to a rich text file.
+A program that converts a thread of Reddit comments to a rich text file (.rtf).

 The following files contain code written exclusively by me:
 - main.py